Privacy Policy, Cookies Notices, Phishing, Fraud Awareness

 We, our and we mean, as applicable, any Dili Capital Corp member.

+DiliCapital means, collectively, Dili Capital Corp. and all of its affiliates and subsidiaries and any program or joint venture any of these parties participates in.
+Service means any financial product or service offered by us.
 You and your means each person, whether an individual, corporation, or trust, who has made an application to us for or signed an application in respect of any Service offered by us, including any co-applicants, guarantors, or personal or corporate representatives such as directors.
+SROs refer to self-regulatory organizations, including the Investment Industry Regulatory Organization of Canada (IIROC), the Mutual Fund Dealers Association of Canada, the exchanges and other regulated marketplaces, and the Canadian Investor Protection Fund.

 What personal information do we collect?